hazelgrove/phi/1-labeled-tuples/1-labeled-tuples.md

 # Appendix: Other Ideas
 While creating this proposal, I considered many other ideas for Hazel labels.
 These ideas are detailed below.

-Option 1: Use reason like ~label annotations
+### Reason like ~label annotations
-Option 2: Use a space to separate between label and type/expression/pattern.
-Period operator is added before label to specify that it is a label.
-Ties in well with linking the period to labeled products, as the period is also used for projection.
-Possible problem: Issues with using a period as both binary operator (projection) and unary operator (label definition)
-Option 3: Use space operator between labels and type/expression/pattern.
-Problem: No way to tell distinction between undefined function variable application and labeled expression
-Option 4: Use colon operator between labels and type/expression/pattern.
-Problem: Confusion between type annotations and labeled pair type annotation
-Option 5: Use colons and braces to signify a labeled tuple.
-Problem: This syntax is more typical for a record, and may create confusion about labeled tuples as a value and records as a type definition, as well as create issues if there are any future plans for adding records to Hazel, makes development task larger to define braces syntax

-# Labeled Product Types

-Currently: `ty1, ty2, ..., tyn`
-With Labels: `~label1: ty1, ~label2: ty2,..., ~labeln: tyn`
+Types: `~label1: ty1, ~label2: ty2,..., ~labeln: tyn`

-With labels: `.label1 ty1, .label2 ty2, ..., .labeln tyn`
+Expressions: `~label1: ty1, ~label2: ty2, ..., ~labeln: tyn`

+Patterns: `~label: ty1, ~label: ty2,..., ~labeln: tyn`

+This was very similar to the final dot notation used.
+However, the dot opearator was chosen over the tilda operator since the tilda key is harder to acces than the dot on a keyboard, and the dot operator was already associated with projection so it made sense to associate it with label annotations as well.

+### Space Separator with No Label Annotations
-With labels: `label1 ty1, label2 ty2, ..., labeln tyn`
+Types: `label1 ty1, label2 ty2, ..., labeln tyn`
-With Labels: `label1: ty1, label2: ty2, ..., labeln: tyn`
-With labels: `{label1: ty1, label2:ty2, ..., labeln:tyn}'

-# Labeled Product Expressions

-Currently: `e1, e2, ..., en`
-With labels: `~label1=ty1, ~label2=ty2, ..., ~labeln=tyn`
-With Labels: `.label1 e1, .label2 e2, ..., .labeln en`
-With Labels: `label1 e1, label2: e2, ..., labeln: en`
+Expressions: `label1 e1, label2: e2, ..., labeln: en`
-With Labels: `label1: e1, label2: e2, ..., labeln: en`
-With labels: `{label1: e1, label2:e2, ..., labeln:e2}'

-# Labeled Product Patterns
-Currently: `p1, p2, ..., pn`
-With Labels: `~label=ty1, ~label=ty2,..., ~labeln=tyn`
-With Labels: `.label1 p1, .label2 p2, ..., .labeln pn`
-With Labels: `label1 p1, label2 p2, ..., labeln pn`
+Patterns: `label1 p1, label2 p2, ..., labeln pn`

+This suggestion reduces the amount of additional operators needed for labled products.
+However, there is no way to tell distinction between undefined function variable application and labeled expression, so this syntax would not work.

+### Colon Operator
+Types: `label1: ty1, label2: ty2, ..., labeln: tyn`

+Expressions: `label1: e1, label2: e2, ..., labeln: en`

-With Labels: `label1: p1, label2: p2, ..., labeln: pn`
+Patterns: `label1: p1, label2: p2, ..., labeln: pn`

+This syntax imitates many other languages, which use a colon operator to separate labels and values in record types.
+However, this creates onfusion between labeled pair type annotation and type annotations as they both would use the colon operator.
+For this reason, this option was not used.

+### Colons and Braces
+Types: `{label1: ty1, label2:ty2, ..., labeln:tyn}`

+Expressions: `{label1: e1, label2:e2, ..., labeln:e2}`

-With labels: `{label1: p1, label2: p2, ..., labeln: pn}'
+Patterns: `{label1: p1, label2: p2, ..., labeln: pn}`

-In pattern position, we would also want to support type annotations.

-# Projection

-Currently: no projection
-With Labels: `e.label`

-(For many of these, we will need label holes.)
+This syntax is more typical for a record, and may create confusion about labeled tuples as a value and records as a type definition.
+In addition, adding logic for braces within Hazel would increase implementation complexity a great deal.